siardv/MIP/README.md

-This repository contains an R script to semi-automatically code answers to the question "*What do you think are the most important problems in our country, today?*" into one of several pre-defined categories.
+This repository contains an R-script to semi-automatically code answers to the question "*What do you think are the most important problems in our country, today?*" into one of several pre-defined categories.
 The script compares each answer against a set of fixed keywords and pre-coded answers from earlier waves using exact and fuzzy matching.
 If SPSS is one's primary tool and gets preference over R, there's a function to generate matching SPSS recode syntax.

 ### 1. Code answers